lfn3/personal-site/content/cv.md

 stylesheet = "cv.css"
 +++

-I've been writing code professionally for 5 years, and for a decade prior to that as a hobbyist and student.
-During that time I've worked with many object oriented and functional programming languages, such as Java, Clojure, C# and Python.
+I've been writing code professionally for nearly a decade, and for a decade prior to that as a hobbyist and student.
+During that time I've worked with many object oriented and functional programming languages, such as Rust, Java, Clojure, Haskell and Python.
 My work on the JVM has been in low latency, high performance environments, with experienced and effective teams.
 As a part of these teams I've been able to leverage my skills and insights to help us deliver better code more quickly and with fewer bugs, and continually improve my own and my team's work.